Cherie' Langenbacher: General Manager

-Cherie' Langenbacher is from Hollidaysburg, Pa.
-She is currently a freshman at The Pennsylvania State University and is majoring in Communications in hopes of becoming a Graphic & Web Designer upon graduation.
+Cherie' "CJ" Langenbacher is from Hollidaysburg, Pa.
+She is currently a Sophomore at The Pennsylvania State University and is majoring in Communications in hopes of becoming a Graphic & Web Designer upon graduation.
+She also is an active member of the Students About Living Truth (SALT) Club on Campus and creates graphics for the organization.
 Before PSU, she attended the Greater Altoona Career and Technology Center for Multimedia and Web Design, while also attending Hollidaysburg Area High School.
-From the GACTC, she was elected into the National Technical Honor Society. the film industry.
+From the GACTC, she was elected into the National Technical Honor Society.

 Dylan Dzielski: Managing Editor, Audio Page Editor and Alumni Page Editor